nhatnm0612/flutter_application_1/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-For starting, firt you have to understand this is purely use for local login to Odoo server (you can use this for remote login, but not quite recommend), and I built this for learning Dart & Flutter, please don't judge my code.
+For starting, first you have to understand this is purely use for local login to Odoo server (you can use this for remote login, but not quite recommend), and I built this for learning Dart & Flutter, please don't judge my code.